Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 To fully understand and master this technique, let's draw inspiration from remarkable examples and share a compilation of Pillar Page best practices with valuable lessons to learn.

 Hubspot's “Instagram Marketing” Pillar Page: Look to this page to figure out what the content of a Pillar Page should look like.
 There is a lot of information here, but nothing too specific.
 It's enough to be informative, but it would feel incomplete without the cluster content it refers to.
 Also, Hubspot is the general locus of the term "Pillar Page" and has some of the most comprehensive information on the topic.

-3PL Central's “State of the Third-Party Logistics Report” Pillar Page is another excellent example of how successful Pillar content can be.
-Since adopting this model, 3PL’s traffic has increased ninefold, and their conversions twofold.
+3PL Central's "State of the Third-Party Logistics Report” Pillar Page is another excellent example of Pillar content's success.
+Since adopting this model, 3PL's traffic has increased ninefold, and their conversions twofold.

 Taking a cue from these examples, and building out this essential foundation, will help you master your SEO and content management practices.